rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default Loading;
 {{< /highlight >}}

-Last but not least, you are going to extend the query with a nested list field for querying your own GitHub repositories.
+Next, extend the query with a nested list field for querying your own GitHub repositories.
 You have done it a few times before, so the query structure shouldn't be any different now.
-The following query requests a bunch of information that you will use in this application eventually.
-It's up to you to revisit GitHub's GraphQL API documentation to find out more about those fields that are available on a repository entity.
+The following query requests a lot of information you will use in this application:

 {{< highlight javascript "hl_lines=1 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31" >}}
 const GET_REPOSITORIES_OF_CURRENT_USER = gql`